Skip to content

 Fair trade policy

-We're committed to trading fairly and ethically when licensing crown copyright and database right materials.
+We're committed to trading fairly and ethically when licensing crown copyright and database right materials

 Ordnance Survey (OS) licensing follows our fair trading principles.
-These were originally established under The National Archives’ Information Fair Trader Scheme:
+These were originally established under The National Archives’ Information Fair Trader Scheme.

 Maximisation